Sinister Six

 The team has been adapted into various forms of media, mainly in animated series and video games.
-A film based on the team is in development as part of Sony's Spider-Man Universe.

 Publication history

 The Sinister Six first appeared in The Amazing Spider-Man Annual #1 (January 1964).

 Fictional team biography

 Original Sinister Six

 After suffering two defeats from Spider-Man, Doctor Octopus is separated from his tentacle pack.
 After his tentacle pack breaks free and helps Doctor Octopus get out of prison, he contacts every known supervillain who had crossed paths with Spider-Man.
-Only Electro, Kraven the Hunter, the original Mysterio, the Sandman, and the original Vulture respond.
+Only Electro, Kraven the Hunter, the original Mysterio, Sandman, and the original Vulture respond.
 As none of the members are willing to relinquish the honor of killing Spider-Man themselves, they decide to challenge Spider-Man individually with the order in which they face him determined by a random drawing.
 The Sinister Six kidnap Aunt May and Daily Bugle secretary Betty Brant, holding them hostage in order to force Spider-Man to confront them.
 Spider-Man defeats the Sinister Six members one-by-one, mocking their decision to battle him individually instead of as a team in front of Doctor Octopus, the last one to be defeated.